calebv2/SCTool-Tracker/README.md

 ### Troubleshooting Sound Issues

 #### Common Problems
-- **No Sound Playing**: Verify audio file path and format compatibility
+- **No Sound Playing**: Verify audio file paths and format compatibility
-- **Volume Too Low/High**: Adjust the volume slider in settings
+- **Volume Too Low/High**: Adjust the respective volume sliders in settings
 - **Audio Conflicts**: Check for conflicts with other audio software
 - **File Format Issues**: Convert audio files to .wav format if experiencing problems
+- **One Sound Type Not Working**: Check that both kill and death sounds are enabled and configured separately

 #### Advanced Solutions
 - **Audio Drivers**: Ensure Windows audio drivers are up to date